DavidDirnberger/PhotonFabric-VideoKit/README.md

 ## 1. Overview

-PhotonFabric – VideoKit is a **modular toolbox built around ffmpeg** (and optional AI models) that breaks typical video workflows into separate commands:
+PhotonFrame – VideoKit is a **modular toolbox built around ffmpeg** (and optional AI models) that breaks typical video workflows into separate commands:

 - `convert` – container/codec conversion with presets
 - `compress` – simple “quality in %” interface for filesize reduction